 Additional contributions to the SCRP state fund from individuals, businesses and PACs are unlimited, and may be allocated as follows: up to $36,500 per calendar year for direct state candidate support, with amounts in excess used for permissible non-direct state candidate support purposes.

 Since limitations are defined within calendar years, it is very important our donors give in 2017, and again in 2018.

 If you have questions, please let us know, and our esteemed accountants will be happy to point you to the rules relating to donations and our mandated reporting of contributions received totaling $100 or more.
 Contributions are non-tax deductible for federal or California tax purposes.

 Walk: Our precinct operations are organized by Supervisorial District, and we encourage you to sign up to be a Precinct Captain.
 Walks have already started for trained volunteers who use a smart phone app to record their progress.
-Trainings for new volunteers will begin in August at our headquarters.
+Trainings for new volunteers will begin in March of 2018 at our headquarters.
 This is a great opportunity to meet other Republicans who enjoy talking to friends and neighbors about the work of the Sacramento GOP and the importance of the upcoming election.

 Voter Outreach: Members of our Committee are willing to attend your service organization, chamber of commerce, or other community events to meet potential voters and talk about the upcoming election.
 Please contact us to let us know about opportunities to register voters and engage local residents in a civil environment.

-Days Till the June 5th CA Primary Election
+Days Till the November 6 General Election